Artificial intelligence promises much, but we’ve only seen the tip of the iceberg. Here’s how it will transform how we work.

 Orbis Research, meanwhile, expects the market to grow at more than 50% year on year between 2017 and 2021.

-The revolution, then, is coming and it’s coming quickly, and one of the most profoundly affected areas could be banking.
-Within this industry there’s a race to improve the customer experience, as Keith Bossey, SVP Financial Services at GfK, explains.
+One of the most profoundly affected areas could be customer experience.
+Within financial services there’s a race to improve the customer experience, as Keith Bossey, SVP Financial Services at GfK, explains.

 “Digital and AI are game changers for financial services because they enable personalisation that humans cannot provide on a cost-effective basis,” said Bossey.
 “Our data show massive gaps between the benefits consumers want from banks and what they actually get; in many cases, it is only the perceived difficulty of switching banks that is keeping customers in place.
 The firms that will succeed with AI will find ways to deliver the benefits of human interaction in digital form – a challenge that demands really deep understanding of consumers’ experiences and attitudes.”

 How does this manifest itself in practice?
 Chatbots can deliver enhanced levels of human interaction without the associated cost.
 Capital One, for example, allows customers to ask basic questions about their bank accounts and credit cards through Skill for Echo.
 As systems become more sophisticated they are able to better mimic human speech patterns and answer questions more comprehensively.

 At the more complex end of the spectrum, institutions are looking to harvest the benefits of cognitive computing and machine learning.
 The development of increasingly complex algorithms will allow machines to mimic the human brain in how it processes information and takes action.
 To do that, it needs one thing more than anything else: data and lots of it.

 This can help with basic speech recognition patterns but can also enable machines to develop a much deeper understanding of the most complex systems.
 One of the most important areas will be in fraud detection.
 By using machine learning, companies will process multiple tasks in seconds which would have taken human operatives hours.